temple-geography/gis-application-development/classes_and_oop/creating_classes_in_python.md

 Run the class definition code and create an instance of the class.
 Then run the `translate` function, passing in `delta_x` and/or `delta_y`.
 (Note that the parameters have a default value of 0, so if you only pass `delta_x`, the polygon will be translated along the x-axis but not the y-axis.

 A slightly more complex version of the `translate` function might take a vector (magnitude and direction) and use trigonometry to calculate `delta_x` and `delta_y`.

+Note that the line `self.coords = c` will trigger the recalculation of the perimeter and area, but the perimeter and area don't actually change.
+(Moving the polygon doesn't change its area.)
+You might be tempted to come up with a way to change the coordinates *without* recalculating the perimeter and area, and it *is* possible (see next section).
+However, there could be other derived attributes, such as the coordinates of the polygon's centroid, which would change when the coordinates change.
+Usually you will want to recalculate all derived attributes.
+If you try to save CPU cycles by recalculating some derived attributes (e.g. the centroid) and not others (e.g. perimeter, area), you will have to be very, very careful about how you set up that class.

 ## When to Calculate Derived Attributes